In this blog post, I will show you what you need to pay special attention to when you switch from Teradata to Snowflake.

 It selects the rows that are needed and assembles the column containers into rows.
 The rows to be changed will be marked with a delete flag but not deleted.
 The changed rows are transformed into column format and saved.

 What happens when data is deleted or modified in Snowflake?

 Snowflake stores data in micro partitions between 5 and 500 megabytes.

 Every change (UPDATE, INSERT or DELETE) to a micro partition means that the entire micro partition must be replaced.

-It is not possible to make changes in an existing micro partition, because Amazon S3 does not implement this.
+It is impossible to make changes in an existing micro partition because Amazon S3 does not implement this.

 Micro partitions are created when loading an empty table.
 If data is added, new micro partitions are created.

 If a change through an UPDATE or DELETE statement is necessary, Snowflake deletes the existing micro partition and replaces it with a new one.

 I assume that micro partitions will not be deleted immediately but will remain available for the Time Travel feature for a while.